Atelfo/Atelfo.github.io/_posts/2022-03-19-the-best-way-to-follow-biopharma-news.md

 - [@BioStocks](https://twitter.com/BioStocks): Posts short summaries of company press releases and news updates
 - [@Prof_Oak_](https://twitter.com/Prof_Oak_): Intelligent commentary on genetic medicine and synthetic biology
 - [@paras_biotech](https://twitter.com/paras_biotech): Regularly shares interesting snippets from biopharma analyst reports
+- [@BertrandBio](https://twitter.com/BertrandBio): Prolific Tweeter of biopharma company press releases and presentations with a European slant
 - [@AndyBiotech](https://twitter.com/AndyBiotech): Hasn't been active lately, but excellent signal-to-noise ratio when he does post

 If you're not careful with who you follow, Twitter will likely be a huge waste of time.
 For tips on how to best use Twitter to optimize the signal-to-noise ratio, I suggest [this post](https://lee-phillips.org/howtotwitter/) by Lee Phillips